Last updated by fabiowzgogo at 2013-11-25

 Looking like something right out of a fairy tale, Xidi Village is almost too picturesque to be real, yet this ancient Chinese village is so genuine that it has received protective status as a UNESCO World Cultural Heritage Site (November, 2000); Xidi Village is not just a preservation-worthy relic from China's cultural past, it is a preservation-worthy page from the cultural history of mankind.

-Xidi Village is situated at the foot of Yellow Mountain's (Huangshan's, "shan" meaning "mountain") southern slope.
+Xidi Village is situated at the foot of southern slope of the Yellow Mountain (Huangshan's, "shan" meaning "mountain").
 In this idyllic valley of clear flowing streams, goldfish ponds and paddy fields sits Xidi Village in all its 900-yr-old opulence, a village whose architecture is so ornate that it could only have been created by men of power, wealth and taste.
-Indeed, Xidi Village, originally built during the reign of Emperor Huangyou (CE 1049-1054) of the Northern Song (CE 960-1127) Dynasty, owes its greatest cultural and architectural influence to a family of merchants, the Hu family, who rebuilt the city, as it were, on the family's wealth during the reign (CE 1449-1457) of Emperor Jingtai of the Ming (CE 1368-1644) Dynasty.
+Indeed, Xidi Village, originally built during the reign of Emperor Huangyou (CE 1049-1054) of the Northern Song (CE 960-1127) Dynasty, owes its greatest cultural and architectural influence to a family of merchants, the Hu family, who rebuilt the city, as it were, on the family's wealth during the reign (CE 1449-1457) of Emperor Jingtai of the Ming Dynasty (CE 1368-1644).

 The Hu family enlarged the village of Xidi considerably, laying a network of winding, criss-crossing stone-paved streets and roads along which were erected administrative, commercial and residential buildings as well as ancestral temples and academies of classical learning, not to speak of the network of bridges necessary to span the three waterways that converge near the village.
 Because all of this has remained preserved to this day, including the still very much lived-in houses of the villagers themselves, Xidi Village can be likened to an open-air museum.